Mako88/dxx-tracker/README.md

  ```
      IP: 127.0.0.1
      Port: 42424
-     Name: Bob's Game
+     c: Bob's Game
-     Players: 5
+     d: 5
  ```
  2.
  ```
      IP: 192.168.1.1
      Port: 12345
-     Name: Test
+     c: Test
  ```
  3.
  ```
      IP: 55.55.55.55
      Port: 500
-     Name: Test 2
+     c: Test 2
-     Score: 12
+     d: 12
  ```

-Note: The "Socket" variable is automatically added by the tracker to the beginning of each game string.
-Any required variables must be decided by the client.
+ Once a game has been registered, 5 packets will be sent to it simply consisting of the opcode `24`.
+The client has to decide what action to take based on whether or not they are received.